 And I've been in house; I've been a consultant; I've been a contractor.
 I've worked for big companies like Shell, Cargill, Avery Dennison, the U.S. Federal Government.

 And I now have my own practice.
 I live in Delft in the Netherlands.
 I'm a British citizen, so I'm living in the EU on a British passport, which is a very interesting occupation in and of itself these days.

-And I'm just really deeply passionate about the power that internal comms and communication professionals in the internal space can make a difference for organizations and society.
+And I'm just really deeply passionate about the power of internal comms and communication professionals in the internal space to make a difference for organizations and society.

-"I'm just deeply passionate about the power that internal comms and communication professionals in the internal space can make a difference for organizations and society."
+"I'm just deeply passionate about the power of internal comms and communication professionals in the internal space to make a difference for organizations and society."